saipuppala25/Web-Crawling/README.md

-This is a Flask Python Web Crawler that takes in an initial set of seed urls, keywords, and the number of pages, and prints all of them out for the user.
+This is a Flask Python Web Crawler that takes in an initial set of seed URLs, keywords, and the number of pages and prints all of them out for the user.
+All of the pages collected are stored in the pages directory of the respective user, and the URLs visited are stored inside of the visited_urls.txt file.